 Arrival in Alberobello and check- in.
 Welcome briefing with a member of Puglia Hiking Tours staff.

-A short private transfer will take you to one of the most important areas of the Itria Valley: here, in the past, the “Barsentana” way connected the region coast to coast, from the Ionian to the Adriatic.
+Today a short private transfer will take you to one of the most important areas of the Itria Valley: it is here that the “Barsentana” way connected the region from one sea to the other, from the Ionian to the Adriatic.

-Pole of these trades was the “Barsento” church and the community around: this building, related to the VII C, is one of the most unique example of a church built with the dry-stone technique, the same used to build the Trulli!
+Pole of these trades was the “Barsento Church” and the community around: this building, related to the VII C, is one of the most unique examples of a church built in “Trullo” technique!

-After a visit, continue your walk through century-year-old beech woods, and have a look at the little caves around you, like the “Soap” or “Holy Mary” cave.
+After a visit, continue your walk through century- old beech woods, and have a look at the little caves around you, like the “Soap” or “Holy Mary” cave.
 You will finally arrive in Alberobello, UNESCO heritage site and world capital of Trulli.

 Today’s walk winds in the very heart of the Itria Valley, where the “trulli”, our typical conic-roofed rural houses, are omnipresent in a lush greenery, amidst gentle hills.

 A brief private transfer will take you to Coreggia, and from here you will mainly walk on the “Ciclovia dell’Acquedotto”, one of the greatest water pipelines in Europe, today part of a local network of cycling and walking trails.
 You will finally reach Locorotondo, walking surrounded by trulli and ancient bridges, olive groves and vineyards, cherry orchards and Mediterranean scrub.